Sagar535/jekyll-portfolio/_posts/2023-06-12-is-it-possible-to-run-2-different-sidekiqs-with-single-redis-server-withtout-interrupting-each-other.md

 ---
 layout: post
-title: Is it possible to run 2 different sidekiqs with single redis server withtout interrupting each other
+title: Is it possible to run two different sidekiqs with single redis server withtout interrupting each other
 author: sagar_shah
 date: 2023-06-12 21:59:05